-The Banking Group has received collateral associated with various financial instruments.
-Under certain transactions the Banking Group has the right to sell, or to repledge, the collateral received.
+ANZ New Zealand has received collateral associated with various financial instruments.
+Under certain transactions ANZ New Zealand has the right to sell, or to repledge, the collateral received.
 These transactions are governed by standard industry agreements.

 The fair value of collateral we have received and that we have sold or repledged is as follows: